Updated: 11 min read

 Think of it like the width of a highway.
 A higher voltage (like 48V) is a wider highway that can carry more power more efficiently with smaller (cheaper) wires.
 For any system over 1000W, a 24V or 48V system is generally more efficient and cost-effective than 12V.

-My actual setup: 400 Ah LiFePO₄ at 48V (19.2 kWh total) because I wanted room for future loads and some bad weather margin.
+My actual setup: 400 Ah LiFePOâ‚„ at 48V (19.2 kWh total) because I wanted room for future loads and some bad weather margin.
+For a complete comparison of backup power options including generators, check out our comprehensive backup power systems guide.

 Safety Warning: DIY Electrical is Dangerous